Back

 Apps come in different sizes — while providing a single number is possible, it oversimplifies things.
 So let’s take a look at some of the most common types of apps first: simple apps, average-complexity apps, and complex apps.

 A simple app means an application with basic features and a standard template-based UI (user interface).
-Think of brochure type apps, maps or GPS trackers as an example.
+Think of brochure type apps, a task tracker, or a meditation app as an example.

-For example, we created a medicine delivery app with a clean, neutral design and clear user flow.
-We also chose not to add complicated animations, elaborate color palettes, and needless flourishes.
-The app has a standard layout and minimalistic design, and it doesn’t need much more to be adored by clients.
-That’s why, in this case, the cost of app development was lower.
+For example, we created a wishlist creation app with a neutral design and clear user flow.
+We also advised the client not to add complicated animations, elaborate color palettes, and needless flourishes.
+The app has a standard layout and minimalistic design, and it doesn’t need much more to be useful to clients.
+That’s why, in this case, the cost of app development and the app’s complexity was lower.

 An average-complexity app is more elaborate both in functionality and design.
 The examples range here is wider, as most of the apps in App Store or Google Play belong to this category.
-Social networking, fitness, photo editing apps of an average-complexity constantly enter the market.
+Delivery, fitness, and renting apps of an average-complexity constantly enter the market.

 Depending on the number of features, the app developers involved and the desired functionality, the app development cost can go over a hundred thousand dollars.